djfarrelly/docker-nodejs-demos/02-nodemon/README.md

     FROM node:6.8.0

+    # Create a directory for our code and set it as the working directory
     RUN mkdir -p /app
     WORKDIR /app

-    ENV NODE_ENV development
+    # Install nodemon globally
     RUN npm install -g nodemon

+    # Set a default command for docker run
     CMD nodemon index.js

-Now we build it:
+Now we build it and tag it with a new name (`nodemon`) and version (`6.8.0`):

     docker build -t nodemon:6.8.0 .

-Now we run the new image:
+Now we run a container with our new image.
+We can skip the command argument since we set a default command (`CMD`) above:

     docker run -v `pwd`:/app -p 8080:8080 nodemon:6.8.0